 Let's look at a couple of examples of how these legal rules apply in real-world situations.

-Let's say that there is a leak in the ceiling of your rental apartment, and it is dripping on the floor, and you end up slipping and falling.
-The key in this case is whether the landlord knew or should have known of the leak.
-Let’s look at both scenarios.
+Let's say that there's a leak in the ceiling of your rental apartment.
+The water pools on the floor and you end up slipping and falling.
+Your landlord's liability would depend, in part, on whether they knew or should've known about the leak.

-If, hypothetically, the leak just started and you did not notify the landlord, it is very unlikely that you would be able to hold the landlord responsible for your injuries.
-In that case, the landlord knew nothing about the leak and had no opportunity to act reasonably and fix it.
+If the leak started unexpectedly, and you slipped before you had time to notify the landlord, it's unlikely the landlord would be found negligent.
+In that scenario, the landlord didn't know about the leak and had no opportunity to act reasonably and fix it.

 On the other hand, the landlord could be liable if:

 Remember that a landlord's liability depends, in part, on whether the injured person's behavior was reasonable.
 In a situation like this, a judge or jury would consider whether you took proper precautions once you knew about the leak.
 Juries, especially, often hold personal injury plaintiffs to a high standard and assume that they should have been on the lookout for danger.

 That's why, if you notice an unsafe condition in your rental house or apartment, you should notify your landlord immediately, and also take reasonable steps to protect yourself.

 Depending on the issue or potential danger, it could make sense to: